Crowded rails in U.S. coal country throw miners, utilities out of gear

 NOT THERE YET

-To help speed up coal deliveries, BNSF has earmarked $5 billion as capital expenditure, a large portion of which will go toward buying locomotives.
+To help speed up coal deliveries, BNSF has earmarked $5 billion as capital expenditure, a large portion of which will go towards buying locomotives.

 BNSF, which analysts say is the worst-hit railroad in the region, also plans to add additional tracks and is targeting a return to 2013 service levels by the fourth quarter.

-"Railroads recognize the problems in terms of insufficient labor and equipment to handle the volume, and they've pledged to fix it, but they're not there yet," Alpha Natural said in an e-mailed statement.
+"Railroads recognise the problems in terms of insufficient labour and equipment to handle the volume, and they've pledged to fix it, but they're not there yet," Alpha Natural said in an e-mailed statement.

 Union Pacific's coal volume is up 5.5 percent year-to-date, which the company said was higher than it had anticipated.